This religious thriller has unexpectedly become one of the summer's biggest movies

 Rolling Stone described it Sound Of Freedom as a “superhero movie for dads with brainworms”, adding that the “QAnon-tinged thriller about child-trafficking is designed to appeal to the conscience of a conspiracy-addled boomer”.

-The film current has a critic’s score of 73 per cent on Rotten Tomatoes, and a 100 per cent audience score.
+The film currently has a critic’s score of 73 per cent on Rotten Tomatoes, and a 100 per cent audience score.